GATB/simka/README.md

 where simka_results_dir is the folder containing the distances matrices of Simka (-out)

-Visualization scripts accept metadata table in standard csv format:
+Figures can be annotated by providing a metadata data in standard csv format:

 	DATASET_ID;VARIABLE_NAME_1;VARIABLE_NAME_2
 	A;1;aquatic